calabimeow/mallow/README.md

 -Works on Windows and Linux

 **Note:**
-this library is not done.
+this library is not finished.
 Expect bugs

 ## Basic program example:
 ```c